POST COVID-19 SYNDROME - HOW REAL IS LONG COVID?

 - Breathing studies (pulmonary function tests)

 - Cardiac evaluation

 - Evaluation of clotting risk

-Based on this, your physician can recommend therapy, rehabilitation, medications, and follow-up testing to lead you safely to a full recovery.
+Based on these, your physician can recommend therapy, rehabilitation, medications, and follow-up testing to lead you safely to a full recovery.

-Multidisciplinary clinics are emerging to support patients who’ve had COVID-19 with their recovery.
-Physical therapy, breathing exercises, and other treatment options seem to be helpful.
+Multidisciplinary clinics are emerging to support patients who have had COVID-19 in their recovery.
+Physical therapy, breathing exercises, and other treatment options can be helpful.

-The best treatment for long COVID is the prevention of COVID-19 altogether.
-So, to avoid post-COVID-19 syndrome, and even more potentially dangerous outcomes, get your COVID-19 vaccine once you get the chance and take appropriate health precautions.
+The best treatment for Long COVID is the prevention of COVID-19 altogether.
+So, to avoid post-COVID-19 syndrome and potentially more dangerous outcomes, get your COVID-19 vaccine as soon as possible and take all the appropriate health precautions.

 To search for the best healthcare providers that offer either COVID-19 Treatment, or vaccines, please use the Mya Care search engine.

 - Post Acute Coronavirus (COVID-19) Syndrome - StatPearls - NCBI Bookshelf